Meet The Team

 “The farm is as much therapy and support for me as it is for the families and children we work with.
 I like to think of the children as ‘my children’ and have a deep sense of commitment to doing what is best for them.

-I co-own the farm with Phil and direct the organisation alongside him and Laura.
+I co-own the farm with Phil and direct the organisation alongside him.
 Together we continue to develop the farm with our children’s interests at heart.

 Services, provisions, and support for families simply felt right from the start and I dreamt of making the farm a hub of support, calm and positivity.